CodeYourFuture/syllabus-archive/node-db/lesson1.md

 If all goes well, you should have a fully functional CMS!

-### Homework
+# Homework

 * Finish the tasks from the workshop
 * Try adding an `/about` route to your app to serve some HTML.
 How is this different from using express's static middleware?
-We will add some supporting materials to help you with this task during the week.
 You can see one way of doing it here: http://stackoverflow.com/questions/4529586/render-basic-html-view
 * Complete the nodeschool.io 'learnyounode' tutorial https://github.com/workshopper/learnyounode
 * Research the following topics: blocking vs. non-blocking; RESTful APIs; templating engines; HTTP codes; asynchronous programming.
 Google them!
 We will be asking questions in next week's session.

 **Important:** When you get stuck during the homework you should follow the following "escalation policy".
 * First, search for answers on Google and Stack Overflow.
 If you have an error message, copy and paste it into Google.
-* When you are stuck for longer than 20 minutes - no longer! - write a question to your fellow students in the #class1 channel on slack.
+* When you are stuck for longer than 20 minutes - no longer! - write a question to your fellow students in the #scotland-class1 channel on slack.
 Take a while to think carefully about the question.
 This is an important skill.
 There is a great guide to writing good questions here: http://stackoverflow.com/help/how-to-ask
 * If you cannot get an answer from your fellow students, @ a mentor with your question and we will reply as soon as we can.

 # Resources